Newcastle, KwaZulu-Natal: Geography and climate

 Located at approximately 1194 m above sea level, Newcastle is located in the northwest corner of the province of KwaZulu-Natal at the foothills of the northern Drakensberg mountains.
 The city has a temperate climate and is classified under the country's 'Cold Interior'.
 Temperatures in Newcastle often drop below freezing during the winter months, with snowfall often experienced at least twice a decade.
 Newcastle's summer temperatures have exceeded 40 degrees Celsius in the recent past due to the 2015 El Niño weather phenomenon, with the region experiencing drought conditions after 28 years.

 Demographics

 Zulus form the largest single ethnic group.
 Due to its past, Newcastle has a large number of British, Afrikaner, and Indian people, with several places of worship and spiritual organizations based in the city's suburbs.

-Since the mid-1980s, the city has seen an influx of Chinese citizens.The approximately 200 Chinese-owned businesses have contributed to Newcastle's textile and plastic manufacturing industries.
+Since the mid-1980s, the city has seen an influx of Chinese citizens.
+The approximately 200 Chinese-owned businesses have contributed to Newcastle's textile and plastic manufacturing industries.
 The abolishing of Apartheid has seen the establishment of the Buddhist Light Association's Mediation Centre and Chinese School on Victoria Road.
-Since 1995 Indian-, Pakistan-, and African foreign nationals have also migrated to Newcastle.